jsyph/jsyph/README.md

 - **Python**:

--- Making full fledge websites with Flask
+  - Making full fledge websites with Flask
+- HTML
+- CSS

 # What to learn next 🏫🏫: